the listening & enquiry circle

 6 Facilitated sessions

-Includes 6 facilitated, in-person sessions.
+Includes 6 facilitated, online sessions.

 3 month blocks